makersacademy/airport_challenge/README.md

 ```

 During the exercise I took to using pry to spike my feature test, and then proceed to Red, Green, Refactor with each user story.
-The earlier user stories modelled the behaviour of the plane objects with doubles and mocks used as substitutes for writing out the airport and weather classes.
+The earlier user stories modelled the behaviour of the plane objects with doubles and mocks used as substitutes for the airport and weather classes.

-Plane class was then created and tested, with doubles and mocks removed from plane_spec.rb, and finally a weather class was modelled, to produce a fully working system.
+Airport class was then created and tested, with doubles and mocks removed from plane_spec.rb, and finally a weather class was modelled and integrated, to produce a fully working system.
 Further spiking in pry to attempt to test edge cases was performed, and a feature test also written.

 TravisCI checks advise of 100% coverage of test case scenarios, and all houndci suggestions were acted upon and completed.